Corporate Governance

 The Company has established the Sustainability Committee for the purpose of establishing, disseminating, and ensuring the entrenchment of the Group's sustainability management system, and its composition is based on a resolution by the Board of Directors.

-The committee mainly deliberates and considers matters related to the promotion of sustainability management, and submits and reports important matters related to sustainability management to the Board of Directors.
+The committee holds regular meetings once every six months, and mainly deliberates and considers matters related to the promotion of sustainability management, and submits and reports important matters related to sustainability management to the Board of Directors.

-At present, the Sustainability Committee is chaired by the President and Representative Director, with a Representative Senior Managing Director as vice chair, and each Division Manager, the Division Manager of the Risk Management Office, the Division Manager of the Facility Design, the Division Manager of the Internal Audit Office, the Division Manager of the Corporate Planning, the Department Manager of the Corporate Alliances, and Presidents of key subsidiaries as members.
+At present, the Sustainability Committee is chaired by the President and Representative Director, with the Director (Division Manager of Sustainability Management) as vice chair, and each Division Manager, the Division Manager of the Facility Design, the Division Manager of the Corporate Audit Office, the Division Manager of the Corporate Planning, the Department Manager of the Corporate Alliances, and Presidents of key subsidiaries as members.
 Its secretariat is the Sustainability Management Department.

 Status of internal audits

-As of May 1, 2024, the Internal Audit Office consisted of 12 persons.
+As of May 1, 2025, the Corporate Audit Office consisted of 14 persons.

 Name